Sruthi1509/Digital-Clock/README.md

 A simple and colorful **digital clock** built with HTML, CSS, and JavaScript.
 It displays the current time in **12-hour format** with AM/PM and updates every second.

-# My Digital Clock

-This is a project I built using HTML, CSS, and JavaScript.

 ### Screenshot

 Here is what the clock looks like: